 This is where to start as a Sport Pilot and learn to fly in Light Sport Aircraft (LSA) at Sport Aviation Center with Paul Hamilton.

-Note that this ‘getting started’ is the same for Ultralight, Sport and Private Pilot.
+Note that this ‘Getting Started’ is the same for Ultralight, Sport and Private Pilot.
 As you go through the process, Ultralight is the minimum training to solo, additional training is required to get the Sport Pilot FAA license, and then more training is required to get the Private pilot FAA license.

 If you are thinking or planning on going on to Private Pilot, this describes this approach.
 Your steps below will be the same.